akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He didn't say more.
 He didn't need to.

-Harold walked on toward the Queen's solar, the staghound padding at his heels, and Goosie—who had been preening by the hearth—waddled after him as if she, too, had an appointment with the Queen.
+Harold walked on towards the Queen's solar, the staghound padding at his heels, and Goosie—who had been preening by the hearth—waddled after him as if she, too, had an appointment with the Queen.

 Beatrice watched him go, her heart full.
 Godfrey came to stand beside her.